Real template preview

 How to write a Illustrator CV

-Use this illustrator example to see how Illustration, Adobe Illustrator, and Concept development can be turned into a sharper summary, stronger shipped-work bullets, and a more credible design story.
+Use this illustrator page to see how visual storytelling, concept development, and brand assets can be turned into a sharper summary, stronger bullets, and a skills section that stays focused.

-Shape the summary and first role around the illustration, visual storytelling, and brand asset creation work you want to be hired for next, not every part of the job you have ever handled.
-Keep references to Figma, Miro where they strengthen credibility.
+Shape the summary and first role around the editorial, brand, or campaign work you want to be hired for next, not every part of the job you have ever handled.

 Keep the skills practical